Here's to Life!: Production

+Reception

 Critical response

 In The Globe and Mail, Ray Conlogue wrote that Whitmore, Hunter, and Davis kept the movie watchable, but concluded that "Here's to Life starts briskly, develops shakily and finishes preposterously.
 Only those who have been really rotten to their aged parents should see this movie, and then only by way of expiation."
 Ken Eisner of Variety called it a "by-the-numbers heartwarmer" which had the potential to be modestly successful among older audiences, but was likely to play better on television than in a theatre.

 Awards

 The film garnered eight Genie Award nominations at the 21st Genie Awards in 2001: